RScodes/lua-discord-bot/README.md

 # lua-discord-bot

-a basic discord bot in lua programming.
+a basic discord bot in lua programming using the discord library [discordia](https://github.com/SinisterRectus/Discordia).

 to use it just make a token in the config and then you can run the bot.